 Nicola from Penryn was in a difficult place with her mental health, feeling isolated and not sure where to turn.
-With her strength and determination she can now tell her story about how she overcame it.
+With strength and determination she now wants to tell her story…

 “I was assigned a change coach and did 16 sessions of equine therapy which I found really helpful.

-“During this time, I spent time out in Uganda working up close with wild animals, a dream for me as my whole life is animals, that’s my thing!
+“During this time, I spent time out in Uganda working closely with wild animals; a dream for me as my whole life is animals, that’s my thing!